ErsatzTV/ErsatzTV.org/docs/user-guide/install.md

   jasongdove/ersatztv
 ```

 4\.
-To limit the writing to a ssd drive you can add a Temporary File System by adddin this line to you docker container before the line contain `jasongdove/ersatztv`
+To limit the writing to an SSD drive you can add a Temporary File System by adding this line to your docker container before the line `jasongdove/ersatztv`

 ```
   --mount type=tmpfs,destination=/root/.local/share/etv-transcode \